I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 We also heard from individuals like Sandra, who lives in California, and Claire, who lives in Illinois.

-Uh they're troubled by the limited number of doctors in hospitals they're finding that take their insurance.
+They're troubled by the limited number of doctors and hospitals they're finding that take their insurance.

 Did you know your doctor in your hospital may not be in your network?